anttikissa/z/grand_plan.md

 		// Do stuff
 	}

+	This might give rise to error handling that looks like exception handling.
+	Or then not.
+Automatically generated code at every call side (if cannot be proven to be error-safe) may be expensive.
+I guess that's what burdens C++ as well.

 #.
 A possible interesting side adventure: a node.js-like event loop based
 callback-driven system where synchronous and asynchronous calls would look the same and could be used interchangeably.